-My experience with Steve McQueen’s new film 12 Years a Slave was similar.
-It immediately takes its place among the most harrowing moviegoing experiences of my life.
-And I applauded, with tears on my face, just like audiences did at the film festivals where it first played, grateful that America finally has a movie that bears witness to slavery from the point of view of a slave.
+This important film immediately takes its place among the most harrowing moviegoing experiences of my life.
+And I applauded, with tears on my face, just like audiences did at the film festivals where it first played, grateful that America finally has a high-profile, deeply researched, and gloriously realized movie that bears witness to slavery from the point of view of an enslaved human being.

 Others have asked the questions, and I echo them: How could such an essential work be so late in coming?
 And isn’t it a bit troubling that it took a British filmmaker to finally take up this text and bring it to the screen?
+Very good questions, indeed.

-Regardless, it’s a film I would encourage every American over the age of 16 (in general) to see.
+Regardless, 12 Years a Slave is a film I would encourage every American over the age of 16 (in general) to see.
 It’s important.
 It’s necessary.

 But it is also, in my opinion, limited and even undermined by certain aspects of McQueen’s artistry.
 Saying so, I run the risk of provoking an angry backlash.
 But I suspect that such rash comments will come from people who think I disrespect the subject, when nothing could be farther from the truth.
 I care so much about this subject that I hope to see even more powerful movies, songs, and stories about it.